joenivl/create-pr/README.md

 ### Configuration
 #### Favro
-Go to your Favro profile and create read only API token
+Go to your Favro profile and create read only API token.
+Use your Favro user account e-mail address as user

 #### OpenAI
 Go to https://platform.openai.com/api-keys and create an API key